Honey lemon biscuits - a quick and easy cookie recipe that's ideal for teatime and baked in only 10 minutes.

 Instructions

-- Split the dough into 2, cover with cling film and set aside in the fridge for 30 minutes.
+- Split the dough into 2, cover with cling film and chill in the fridge for 30 minutes.

-- Leave the cookies to cool on the tray for a couple of minutes (this will make it easier to remove them) then cool on a wire rack.
+- Leave the cookies to cool on the tray for a couple of minutes then carefully transfer them with a pie slice (they'll still be soft and fragile) to a wire tray to cool and crisp up.

 Lady Devilish